-6.2.1.3 Periodic Payments [24 CFR 5.609(b)(4) and HCV, p.
-5-14]
+6.2.3.3 Periodic Payments [24 CFR 5.609]

 Periodic payments are forms of income received on a regular basis.
 HUD regulations specify periodic payments that are and are not included in annual income.
 Periodic payments that are included in annual income are: